Aboriginal Rock Art (Australia)

 • Sydney Rock Engravings (c.5000 BCE) NSW.

-Ubirr X-Ray Art
+Ubirr Rock Art (Northern Territory)

 The earliest art in Australia is found at Ubirr in Arnhem Land, Northern Australia.
 Ubirr, situated in the Kakadu National Park in the Northern Territory, consists of a group of rock faces on the fringes of the Nadab floodplain.
 Ubirr's art is commonly divided into three periods: Pre-Estuarine (c.40,000–6,000 BCE), Estuarine (c.6000–500 CE), and Fresh Water (c.500–present) - categories based on the style and iconography of the images.